Your browser is not supported any more. Download your preferred modern browser and STAY secure!

 B1 Preliminary (PET) for Schools follows exactly the same format and tests at the same level as B1 Preliminary (PET), also known as Preliminary English Test (PET).
 The only difference is in the content and treatment of topics, which in B1 Preliminary (PET) for Schools have been particularly targeted to the interests and experience of young students.

-B1 Preliminary (PET) for Schools is recognized by the private sector.
-It is also officially recognized in Greece by the state (ASEP/Supreme Council for Civil Personnel Selection) as a certification of English language competence at various levels depending on the Cambridge English Scale overall score, as follows:
+B1 Preliminary (PET) for Schools – regardless of whether candidates are examined through the paper-based or digital format – is recognized by the private sector, as well as the Greek state (ASEP/Supreme Council for Civil Personnel Selection) as a certification of English language competence at various levels depending on the Cambridge English Scale overall score, as follows:

 Level of recognition